-Table 1 presents summary statistics of the analysis sample, overall and by type of insurance coverage, for years 2008 to 2010 when all employees were enrolled in

-HDHPs.13 The average employee age is 40 years, the average tenure with the firm is 7.3 years, and the average salary is \$61,933.
+Table 1 presents summary statistics of the analysis sample-overall and by type of insurance coverage-for years 2008 to 2010, when all employees were enrolled in HDHPs.
+The average employee age is 40 years, the average tenure with the firm is 7.3 years, and the average salary is \$61,933.
 Sixty-seven percent of the sample is female.
 Annual HSA saving, including employer contributions, averages \$1,403 for employee-only coverage and \$2,756 for family coverage.
 Over 88 percent of annual HSA contributions are withdrawn the same year, on average.
-Almost 60 percent of the sum of existing balances and contributions are withdrawn each year.14
+Almost 60 percent of the sum of existing balances and contributions are withdrawn each year.
+The same year withdrawn each year.